1. Software Toolchain Setup

 Blinking LED demo program

-To do a quick test of the NEORV32 make sure to have GHDL and a RISC-V gcc toolchain installed.
-Navigate to the project’s sw/example/hello_world folder and run make USER_FLAGS+=-DUART0_SIM_MODE clean_all sim:
+To do a quick test of the NEORV32 make and the required tools navigate to the project’s sw/example/hello_world folder and run make USER_FLAGS+=-DUART0_SIM_MODE clean install sim:

 ../../../sw/lib/source/neorv32_uart.c: In function 'neorv32_uart_setup':